Debunking "Setting Up a Bank Account in the UAE is Difficult"

 An updated CV

-An original copy of your personal bank statements from the last six months from a bank in your home country or anywhere in the world
+An original copy of your bank statements from the last six months from a bank in your home country or anywhere in the world

 An original copy of a reference letter from your bank where you have a personal or corporate account